Assessment at Telford Junior School

 BLW = Working below the age-related expectations

 The age-related expectation relates to Natinal Curriculum expectations for a child's year group.
 The National Curriculum sets out the statutory programmes of study and attainment targets for all subjects.
 For English, the programme of study is separated into one for Years 3 and 4 and one for Years 5 and 6.
-In Maths and Science, the programmes of study are separated into those for Year 3 and 4 and those for Year 5 and 6.
+In Maths and Science, there are separate programmes of study for each year group.
 For the Foundation Subjects, the programmes of study are for Key Stage 2.
 As such, teachers have planned the school's curriculum to deliver agreed learning intentions in each year group, according to the National Curriculum knowledge, understanding and skills allocated to their year group.
 It is against these learning intentions, and whether they have been successfully met, that teachers assess whether children are working at the expected standard.